 Chesapeake Energy has supplied Utica shale core from the unconventional plays in Ohio and Pennsylvania.
 The researchers have data on the mineralogy, porosity, and organic carbon content of these samples.
 In addition, they have acquired Marcellus shale in outcrop.

 Researchers developed a novel technique for inducing hydraulic fractures in a triaxial device.
-Previous studies have required specialized equipment or sample geometries, but their approach works with standard rock core and allows permeability measurements of the fracture system.
+Previous studies have required specialized equipment or sample geometries, but LANL’s approach works with standard rock core and allows permeability measurements of the fracture system.
 The researchers have conducted simultaneous fracturing of shale in a triaxial device while conducting x-ray tomography imaging, an experimental first that will be key to understanding in situ fracture properties.
 They have developed and implemented an acoustic emission system to monitor fracture development.

 Researchers have made numerous measurements of fracture permeability of Utica shale conducted in traditional compression experiments and using direct shear methods.
 These have provided detailed information on the effect of confining stress (or depth) and time on fracture permeability and evolution.
 Fracture permeability tests were performed at high effective confining pressure and showed that in spite of substantial sample shortening, permeabilities remained less than 1 mD until the pressure was released.